Flossing Is the Primary Dental Care Action

 If you’re in the first camp, congratulations!
 Fuck off.
 If you’re in the second camp, I apologize.
 To help ease this entrenchment, allow me to share some of my own story.

-Growing up, it was always difficult for my parents to get me to brush my teeth.
-More specifically, to get me to build the habit of brushing my own teeth.
-If they explicitly commanded me to brush my teeth, I would do so (at least most of the time).
-Once the “go brush your teeth, Josh” stage of my life ended, and I was trusted to brush my teeth on my own, it became very spotty.
+Growing up, my parents had a difficult time instilling proper dental care habits in me.
+Once the “go brush your teeth, Josh” stage of my life ended, and I was trusted to take care of it on my own, it became very spotty.
 I viewed it as an annoying chore that, sure, makes sense and I should do, but I don’t wanna.
 What’s one night of skipping brushing going to do?

 And I never flossed.

-Around age 12, one of my adult front teeth was stolen by a bike handlebar, never to be seen again4.
+Around age 12, one of my adult front teeth was stolen by a bike handlebar, never to be seen again2.
 Turns out, teeth aren’t big fans of their neighbors — they eagerly took the extra space as an invitation to move on in and get some breathing room.
 They’re slow movers, those silly little guys, but move they did.
+Therefore: braces.

-At this point, you may be wondering: why is he talking so much about stained teeth?
+Why is he talking about stained teeth?
 This seems like a failure of brushing, not flossing.
-What’s the point here?
+What’s the point here? you wonder.
 The answer is at least partially that I like writing and want to write about myself and my life.
 Mostly, though, it’s this: I understand shame around one’s teeth!
 I am not on a high horse here.
 I am sharing something I have learned, and which took me a long time to come around to.

-So, by adulthood, I had finally formed a proper brushing routine.
+By adulthood, I had finally formed a proper brushing routine.
 Every morning and night, barring rare exceptions.
 Still, no floss.
 Never floss.
-I experimented with a Waterpik for a small time, but never formed a consistent habit.

-When I was 24, my dentist informed me that I had early-stage gingivitis, and they wanted to do a periodontic cleaning to flush bacteria out from under my gums and hopefully prevent it from progressing.
+When I was 24, my dentist informed me that I had early-stage gingivitis.
+They wanted to do a special cleaning to flush bacteria out from under my gums and hopefully prevent it from progressing.
 This scared the shit out of me.

-Unfortunately (though this is something I am proud to have finally worked through by my late 20s) I had a tendency to avoid confronting difficult and scary problems.
-This particularly applied to non-acute issues that operate on a long time scale.
-I’d file this under the general “procrastination” issue that my post about high school covers: I’ll deal with that tomorrow.
+Unfortunately (though this is something I’m proud to have grown past), I had a tendency to avoid confronting difficult and scary problems.
+This particularly applied to non-acute issues which operate on a long time scale.
+I’ll deal with that tomorrow.
 Certainly.
 It won’t be as scary then as it is now, for some reason.
 I’ll be a different person tomorrow than I am now, for some reason.
 Tomorrow.

 So I never had them do the periodontic treatment.
 This was fucking stupid, I’ll grant.

 Fast forward a few years, and my dentist tells me that my gums are receding.
-If they were to recede too far, I would lose the teeth in that area.
-They tell me it is because of gingivitis7, which itself was caused by a lack of flossing.
+Should they recede too far, I might lose the teeth in that area.
+Such are the consequences of gingivitis5, which itself was caused by a lack of flossing.

 You may think that this dire warning — you might lose your fucking teeth — would itself be sufficient to motivate change in me.
-To be fair, it did: I did start flossing regularly, for maybe a month.
+For a time, it did: I did start flossing regularly, for maybe a month.
 But the urgency faded.
 My teeth weren’t falling out.
 My behavior was motivated by an acute fear, not a long-term commitment to dental health.
 The immediacy of the issue faded in my mind, and with it went my commitment to floss.

-Then, one day, I was talking to a good, old internet friend of mine — one of the few internet friends I have that I would classify as an actual friend.
-Seth is a fascinating character, and I’d love to write much about him but for his not being my story to tell.
+One day, I was talking to a good, old internet friend of mine — one of the few of such I have that I would classify as an actual friend.
 As I recall, he was sharing with me how he decided to get fit and hot and healthy, and off-handedly, he mentioned that it was the same process by which he decided to finally start flossing regularly.

 Seth shared with me a simple idea: he simply imagined himself as the kind of perfect, awesome, got-their-shit-together person who does floss regularly.
 Instead of focusing on “I really should floss; I am failing by not doing so”, he simply thought, “how fucking awesome would I be if I were a flosser?
 Those people are better than people who don’t floss.
 I want to basically be better than everyone, so I’m going to floss.”